 Spend a day at Grand Anse Beach

 view of a rock and the ocean at Grand Anse Beach in grenadaGrand Anse Beach in St George is Grenada’s most popular beach and a sought-after destination for investing in Grenada real estate.
 Grand Anse Beach is covered in soft sand and is fringed by almond trees.
-The beach and its azure-hued bay offer a variety of watersports and good access to some of the island’s best hotels and restaurants.
+The beach and its azure-hued bay offer a variety of watersports and good access to some of the best Grenada hotels and restaurants.

 You’ll find a craft and spice market on its white sandy beaches, where you can watch a breathtaking sunset accompanied by a nutmeg-sprinkled rum punch and live music at Umbrella’s Beach Bar.